Joseph Schumpeter

 Joseph Alois Schumpeter ([ˈʃʊmpeːtɐ]; February 8, 1883 – January 8, 1950) was an Austrian political economist.
-He served briefly as Finance Minister of German-Austria in 1919.
+He served briefly as Finance Minister of Austria in 1919.
 In 1932, he emigrated to the United States to become a professor at Harvard University, where he remained until the end of his career, and in 1939 obtained American citizenship.

-Schumpeter was one of the most influential economists of the early 20th century, and popularized the term "creative destruction", which was coined by Werner Sombart.
+Schumpeter was one of the most influential economists of the early 20th century, and popularized creative destruction, a term coined by Werner Sombart.
+His magnum opus is considered to be Capitalism, Socialism and Democracy.

 Early life and education

-Schumpeter was born in Triesch, Habsburg Moravia (now Třešť in the Czech Republic, then part of Austria-Hungary) in 1883 to German-speaking Catholic parents.
-Both of his grandmothers were Czech.
-Schumpeter did not acknowledge his Czech ancestry; he considered himself an ethnic German.
-His father owned a factory, but he died when Joseph was only four years old.
+Schumpeter was born in 1883 in Triesch, Habsburg Moravia (now Třešť in the Czech Republic, then part of Austria-Hungary), to German-speaking Catholic parents.
+Though both of his grandmothers were Czech, Schumpeter did not acknowledge his Czech ancestry.
+His father, who owned a factory, died when Joseph was only four years old.
 In 1893, Joseph and his mother moved to Vienna.
 Schumpeter was a loyal supporter of Franz Joseph I of Austria.

-After attending school at the Theresianum, Schumpeter began his career studying law at the University of Vienna under the Austrian capital theorist Eugen von Böhm-Bawerk, taking his PhD in 1906.
+Schumpeter was educated at the Theresianum and began his career studying law at the University of Vienna under Eugen von Böhm-Bawerk, an economic theorist of the Austrian School.
+In 1906, he received his doctoral degree from the University of Vienna's faculty of law, with a specialisation in economics.
 In 1909, after some study trips, he became a professor of economics and government at the University of Czernowitz in modern-day Ukraine.
 In 1911, he joined the University of Graz, where he remained until World War I.

+In 1913–1914, Schumpeter taught at Columbia University as an invited professor.
+This invitation marked, according to Wolfgang Stolper, the "high point of his worldly success".
+He taught economic theory and met Irving Fisher and Wesley Clair Mitchell.
+Columbia awarded him an honorary doctorate.

-In 1918, Schumpeter was a member of the Socialization Commission established by the Council of the People's Deputies in Germany.
+In 1918, Schumpeter was a member of the Socialisation Commission established by the Council of the People's Deputies in Germany.
 In March 1919, he was invited to take office as Minister of Finance in the Republic of German-Austria.
 He proposed a capital levy as a way to tackle the war debt and opposed the socialization of the Alpine Mountain plant.
 In 1921, he became president of the private Biedermann Bank.
 He was also a board member at the Kaufmann Bank.
 Problems at those banks left Schumpeter in debt.
 His resignation was a condition of the takeover of the Biedermann Bank in September 1924.